Explore the information below to learn about academic internships at HCC.

 - Establish a network of professional contacts, mentors, and references

-By working with the ExL program, you can reduce the time and effort required to manage academic internships, while utilizing a structured program based on national best practices.
+By working with the ExL program, you won't just reduce the time and effort required to coordinate academic internships, you will utilize a structured program based on national best practices.

-- Assist community partners in creating internship programs for their organizations
+- Assisting community partners with creating or enhancing internship programs

-- Address and troubleshoot issues that may arise at the internship site
+- Addressing and troubleshooting issues that may arise at the internship site

 Academic internships assume a certain amount of work and time spent at the internship site.
 The credits earned are not tied solely to hours "on the job," but to the amount and type of academic work assigned by the faculty sponsor.
 Assignments must also align with the number of credits earned.
 Academic internships carry one, two, or three credits.